-- the Governing Body acknowledges its extensive role and responsibilities in the local management of the school - the Governing Body and the senior school management express their commitment to a high standard of safety, for both students and staff - the staff and management organisation is clearly set out and the delegation of tasks and responsibilities required for the effective management of health and safety is clearly identified - coordinators required to fulfil key tasks or oversee the implementation of particular pieces of legislation are identified - the LEA Safety Policy is adopted and, where relevant, additional specific details as to the safety arrangements in force in the school are set out.
-Where appropriate, key information is summarised, without reproducing unnecessary detail from the LEA Safety Policy - safety standards and future objectives are identified - key reference books and other relevant texts which include adequate safety information are adopted and listed for the purpose of statutory risk assessments - arrangements are set out for: - the systematic planning of health and safety objectives and, when relevant, the inclusion of such objectives in the School Development Plan - the monitoring of progress towards those objectives - the continuous assessment of needs and priorities with regard to health and safety - the feeding back of this information into the planning process - a positive safety culture is fostered, in which all staff share the safety objectives identified by management, and in which all staff, at every level, contribute to the safety effort and strive to make continuous improvements - the school demonstrates compliance with a wide range of very detailed safety legislation concerning standards, safe systems of work and systems of safety management
+- the Governing Body and the senior school management express their commitment to a high standard of safety, for both students and staff - the staff and management organisation is clearly set out and the delegation of tasks and responsibilities required for the effective management of health and safety is clearly identified - coordinators required to fulfil key tasks or oversee the implementation of particular pieces of legislation are identified - the LEA Safety Policy is adopted and, where relevant, additional specific details as to the safety arrangements in force in the school are set out.
+Where appropriate, key information is summarised, without reproducing unnecessary detail from the LEA Safety Policy - safety standards and future objectives are identified - key reference books and other relevant texts which include adequate safety information are adopted and listed for the purpose of statutory risk assessments - arrangements are set out for: - the systematic planning of health and safety objectives and, when relevant, the inclusion of such objectives in the School Development Plan - the monitoring of progress towards those objectives - the continuous assessment of needs and priorities with regard to health and safety - the feeding back of this information into the planning process - a positive safety culture is fostered, in which all staff share the safety objectives identified by management, and in which all staff, at every level, contribute to the safety effort and strive to make continuous improvements - the school demonstrates compliance with a wide range of very detailed safety legislation concerning standards, safe systems of work and systems of safety management - via the LEA, good practice in the safety management of schools can be disseminated, to the benefit of all the schools.